-Amunategui’s work in architectural history focuses on the eighteenth- and nineteenth-century architecture of entertainment in France.
-In his research he pays particular attention to the overlapping of aesthetics, technology and architecture in the modalities of commercialized entertainment deployed in the second half of the nineteenth century, inscribing these buildings and practices in the wider modern effort to produce ‘absolute’ accounts of the world.
-He has taught in various American and Chilean institutions, and articles about his research as well as on contemporary architectural issues have appeared in journals and book collections in the US and Europe.
-In 2011 Amunategui co-founded the office Amunategui Valdes, which comprises the architectural work he and Alejandro Valdes have developed since 2000.
-The first monograph of their work will appear in December 2016.
-Currently he is a doctoral candidate in architectural history and theory at Princeton University.
+Cristóbal Amunátegui’s work in architectural history focuses on the history of eighteenth- and nineteenth-century European architecture, with a focus on buildings produced in France between the Second Empire and the early Third Republic.
+In his research he examines the relationship of buildings, crowds, and their corresponding figures of investment and association.
+His work seeks architecture’s intersections with the visual arts, literature and the sciences, inscribing buildings in the wider nineteenth-century pursuit of “absolutes.”
+Articles about his research as well as on contemporary architectural issues have appeared in journals and essay collections in the US, Latin America and Europe.
+In 2011 Amunátegui co-founded the office Amunátegui Valdés, which comprises the architectural work he and Alejandro Valdes have developed since 2000.
+The first monograph of their work was published in March 2017.

 Dipl.
 Arch., Pontificia Universidad Católica de Chile